SparkleMalone/Introduction-to-Data-Integration-in-R/README.md

 left_join() returns all rows from x  based on matching rows on shared columns in y. right_join() is the companion to left_join(), but returns all rows included in y based on matching rows on shared columns in x.

-Import APPEEARS file where I requested MODIS NDVI and EVI data for all FLUXNET_sites:
+Import APPEEARS file where I requested MODIS NDVI and EVI data for all FLUXNET_sites (Data/ENV720-MOD13A3-061-results.csv):
 ```{r, include=T}
 FLUXNET <- read.csv("Data/ENV720-MOD13A3-061-results.csv")
 names(FLUXNET)
 ```

-Subset dataset to include only the columns of interest and rename them:
+Subset the FLUXNET dataset to include only the columns of interest and rename them:
 ```{r, include=T}
 FLUXNET.sub <- FLUXNET %>% select( "ID", "MOD13A3_061__1_km_monthly_EVI", "MOD13A3_061__1_km_monthly_NDVI", "MOD13A3_061__1_km_monthly_VI_Quality")%>%
 rename( SITE_ID = ID,